roryprimrose/roryprimrose.github.io/_posts/2009-01-08-dont-trace-the-callstack-if-you-dont-need-to.md

 ---
-title: Don't trace the callstack if you don't need to categories : .Net tags : Performance, Tracing
+title: Don't trace the callstack if you don't need to
+categories: .Net
+tags: Performance, Tracing
 date: 2009-01-08 15:04:00 +10:00
 ---